cockroachdb/docs/cockroachcloud/serverless-faqs.md

 ### What is {{ site.data.products.serverless }}?

-{{ site.data.products.serverless }} delivers free and paid CockroachDB clusters for you and your organization.
+{{ site.data.products.serverless }} delivers free and pay-as-you-go CockroachDB clusters for you and your Organization.
 It is a managed instance of CockroachDB that lets you start using your database immediately and auto-scales based on your application traffic.

 ### How do I start using {{ site.data.products.serverless }}?